hgedia/blog.nil.foundation-hg/_posts/2022-08-09-plugable-scaling.md

 # Example

-When users notice a slowdown in response times (or higher costs) in DBMS , it is first identified what subset of the data is causing the spike and based on severity, it can be moved to its own partition.
-Similarly, when we see spikes in usage of a subset of data in blockchain networks, the approach should be to move this to a different partition (database/network).
+When users notice a slowdown in response times (or higher costs) in DBMS , it is first identified what subset of the data is causing the spike and based on severity, it can be moved to its own partition or database.
+Similarly, when we see spikes in usage of a subset of data in blockchain networks, the approach should be to move this to a different partition/db (network).
+This implies your application data is stored and accessed across two or more partitions.

 Since both these databases are under the same logical instance data accessibility is simplified.

-- Read : Read queries are easy to implement.
-For any slower data availability, a user can simply launch another cluster.
+- Read : Read queries are easy to implement as you can run cross partition or even DB queries.
+For any slower data availability, a user can simply launch another cluster and scale horizontally.
-- Write : Write querries require two step access.
+- Write : Write queries require two-step access.
 First read data from one database , add the placeholder proof of this to the write query , which gets validated on write.

 # Stats